pu2clr/QN8066/README.md

 2. **PLL Synthesizer**: The phase-locked loop (PLL) synthesizer ensures stable frequency generation and accurate tuning.
 3. **Audio Processing**: Includes both analog and digital audio processing units to enhance sound quality and support various audio formats.
 4. **Power Management**: Advanced power management features optimize power consumption, making the QN8066 ideal for portable applications.

+### Attention

+* __The Logic signals level of the QN8066 device works from 1.6V to 3.6V (see Datasheet, ELECTRICAL SPECIFICATIONS, section Recommended Operating Conditions).
+If you are using a 5V Arduino board, that Arduino will send 5V signals to the QN8066 device through the digital pins and the I2C bus.
+That configuration can make the system unstable or damage the QN8066 device.
+To fix this, use a logic shifter chip that converts between 3.3V and 5V logic.__